As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 - Watch the leaves change color before your eyes

 The state offers beautiful natural sites, a range of attractions and a calendar full of festivals.
-Your fall trip to Connecticut will be a vacation to remember.
+Your fall trip to Connecticut will be a getaway to remember.